9 Practical Ways to easily use Google Sheets for SEO tasks

 and then validate if there was a misalignment vs. the identified country of the rankings provided through the Search Analytics Add-on, tagging as “aligned” if it’s a Spanish speaking country and “misaligned” otherwise:

-If you liked the previous simple but handy use of Google spreadsheets for SEO, check out these great guides for even more uses across many other scenarios:
+If you liked the previous simple but handy use of Google sheets for SEO, check out these great guides for even more uses across many other scenarios:

 - Free SEO Monitoring with Google Sheets

 - 21 Google Sheets Formulas For SEO To Speed Up Your Workflow